dannypadilla/image-cropper-gui/README.md

     4. add option(key) to clear box (and retry), save, exit/quit :heavy_check_mark:
     5. add cropping and save function :heavy_check_mark:
     6. resize region (hardcoded size, but eventually a cmd line arg or text box input to specify size)
-    7. prompt approval or discard
+    7. prompt approval or discard :heavy_check_mark:
     8. if approved, store to disk (default folder for now) :heavy_check_mark:
     9. if discard, repeat from #2 :heavy_check_mark:
     10. add function to exit (q to quit) :heavy_check_mark: